maskott-inc/xAPI.NET/README.md

 In order to install xAPI.NET, you need to ensure you have the following things:

 * An account on a Learning Record Store (such as [ADL's test LRS](https://lrs.adlnet.gov/), [Learning Locker](https://learninglocker.net/), or any other LRS including your own), and the associated credentials.
-* An install of Visual Studio 2015 or newer.
+* An install of Visual Studio 2017 or newer.
-* A .NET project from which you wish to consume the LRS.
+* A .NET project from which you wish to consume the LRS API.
 * A network connection.

 ### Installing